mushan-guan/cellLink/README.md

 ## Parameters
  - seurat.obj1: First Seurat object, typically with an initial dimensionality reduction.
  - seurat.obj2: Second Seurat object with an alternative dimensionality reduction.
- - cell4plot.order: Order of clusters to be displayed in the plot.
+ - cell4link.order: Order of clusters to be displayed in the plot.
- - cell4plot.color: Color palette for clusters, specified as a vector of color codes.
+ - cell4link.color: Color palette for clusters, specified as a vector of color codes.
+ - cellnot4link.color: Color of other cells.
+ - line.type: Type of lines for linking cells (refer to geom_line in ggplot2).
+ - line.color: Color of lines for linking cells (refer to geom_line in ggplot2).
+ - line.alpha: Transparency of lines for linking cells (refer to geom_line in ggplot2).
  - save.format: Format for saving plots (e.g., "pdf", "png", "jpeg", etc.).

 ## Notes
  - Ensure the cells used for plotting are in the intersection of both Seurat objects, with consistent barcodes across objects.
- - Adjust cell4plot.order and cell4plot.color to customize the plot order and color scheme.
+ - Adjust cell4link.order and cell4link.color to customize the plot order and color scheme.

 # License
 This package is licensed under the MIT License.
 See the LICENSE file for more details.